The doom of dragons and the rise of Man

 Notice the curses following:

-Regarding the serpent: Perhaps it was tetrapod in some form and after losing its legs became the modern snake we see today.
+Regarding the serpent: Perhaps it was tetrapod/winged in some form and after losing its legs became the modern snake we see today.
 At the same time, changes to the serpent including its loss of speech.

 The increased brain capacity of the “new generation” of human would forever mean that the serpent would never again have charismatic dominance over the human but that the human would outsmart/crush the head of the serpent with his/her heel.
 The serpent would have the ability to bruise the heel but that would be the limit to its future influence over the human race as compared to the deceiving serpent described in Genesis: almost implies a transfer of brain power from serpent to human in the exchange.

 The man was cursed with tilling an unyielding land: one with thorns.
 Perhaps congruent with the changes in ease of tilling the land was a geological and/or weather shift on the planet epigenetically giving favor to aggravating plant species activated via DNA “switches.”
+The same type of genetic change by the Creator could have caused the changes in the female regarding childbirth and the diminished age of man following.
+Accounts of the Biblical lifespan ages of mankind at that time approached 1000 years.

 The serpent got its way with Eve and Eve got her wish, but both existences would forever be changed: the garden moment was perhaps the doom of the dragon and the “rise” of mankind.
 This analogy could be loosely compared to Jesus’ dominance over Satan in the Garden of Gethsemane and his rise from the tomb.